ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

 let settingsBuilder = SettingsBuilder(build: {

-    // Use ApnsBuilder for construction, set only those members which you required and pass it as a parameter.
+    /* Use ApnsBuilder for construction, set only those members which you required and pass it
+    * as a parameter.
 Many new attributes added as shown below :
+    */

-    $0.apns = Notification.Settings.Apns(apnsBuilder:ApnsBuilder(build: { // Passing  ApnsBuilder to set Apns Settings
+    $0.apns = Notification.Settings.Apns(apnsBuilder:ApnsBuilder(build: {

         $0.badge = 0
         $0.interactiveCategory = "interactiveCategory"